 Examining the cohort of 30-35-year-olds shows that Ethiopian Israelis educated in Israel are better off relative to those who immigrated at a later age, even though they still lag behind the rest of the Jewish population.
 About 21% of Ethiopian Israelis who were educated in the country are in high-skilled occupations compared to 40% of the non-Ethiopian Jewish population.
 About 60% of Ethiopian Israelis educated in Israel are in low or unskilled occupations, compared to 41% among the rest of the Jewish population.
 One of the claims regarding the employment challenges of this population is that there exists discrimination in the labor market.
 It is likely, however, that the lower education level and the lack of needed skills make it difficult for Ethiopian Israelis to effectively integrate into the modern labor market.
 In order to further understand the effect of education, the occupational distribution of the population among those with an academic degree was examined.
 As shown in the third figure, among those with an academic degree, there is no substantial difference between Ethiopian Israelis and the rest of the Jewish population except for a low share of managers among Ethiopian Israelis.
 In other words, Ethiopian Israelis with academic degrees generally integrate effectively into those occupations requiring a higher education.
 Nevertheless, examining the wages of Ethiopian Israelis with an academic degree shows that although they integrate into high-level occupations, their incomes are low relative to others in the same employment category.
 These gaps are apparently due to the concentration of Ethiopian Israelis with higher education into occupations that pay relatively less.
 Specifically, many Ethiopian Israeli degree holders in high-skilled occupations work in the welfare services and teaching fields, which are relatively low-paying professions.
 This finding suggests that this population might have less access to academic majors that are considered more prestigious and that lead to higher wages.

-The overall picture from the Taub Center research is positive: Ethiopian Israelis raised in Israeli are substantially narrowing the wide gaps in education and employment that exist between those Ethiopian who immigrated at a later age and the general Jewish population.
+The overall picture from the Taub Center research is positive: Ethiopian Israelis raised in Israel are substantially narrowing the wide gaps in education and employment that exist between those immigrated from Ethiopia at a later age and the general Jewish population.
 Nevertheless, attention should be paid to the differences between Ethiopian Israelis raised in Israel and Israelis of other origins, especially among those with higher education.
 As Fuchs and Brand have found, an academic degree, in and of itself, is not sufficient to narrow gaps.
 This finding supports the importance of modern, high-quality education (with an emphasis on access to various fields of study and prestigious employment opportunities) in ensuring proper integration into and advancement within the labor market.